How to Build a Fanbase as an Independent Artist in 2026

 - Financial commitment (merch, tickets, Patreon, tips) – The behaviour of a “true fan.”

-Most artists (and it’s not your fault, by the way, no one wants to be on social media all day) optimise for level 1-2 in the hierarchy, then wonder why they can’t monetise.
-The strategic shift is to optimise your content for levels 3-5 from the start.
+Most artists (and it’s not your fault, by the way, no one wants to be on social media all day) aim for for level 1-2 in the hierarchy, then wonder why they can’t monetise.
+The real shift is to focus your content for levels 3-5 from the start.
 (For audience segmentation strategies, see Marketing Part 3: Converting Listeners Into Buyers).

 – Below 10%: You have an audience, not a fanbase.
 Keep going and see the above about your content.